garethtdavies/zqw-docs/docs/setting-up-build-env.md

 PREV_VERSION=0.2.5 APP_VERSION=0.2.6 src/scripts/mkrelease.sh
 ```

-This will put all the windows and linux compiled binaries into the `artifacts` folder
+This will put all the Windows and Linux compiled binaries into the `artifacts` folder

 ## macOS

-Install Xcode or Xcode Command Line Tools, and then install Qt 5.11
+Install Xcode or Xcode Command Line Tools, and then install Qt 5.11.

 From a terminal: